Do Different Tracking Tasks Require Different Appearance Models?: Conclusion

 \section{Conclusion}

 Do different tracking tasks require different appearance models?
 In order to address this question, the proposed UniTrack framework has been instrumental, as it has allowed to easily experiment with alternative representations on a wide variety of downstream problems.
-From our study, the answer is negative: it turns out that a \textit{single shared} appearance model can perform competitively against dedicated methods, without any training.
-Our findings point towards the existence of several strong baselines which should be carefully considered when designing task-specific approaches.
-Moreover, our work also allows to significantly extend the evaluation of self-supervised models to five new tasks that, as we demonstrated in our experiments, have little correlation with the standard linear-probe approach, and thus high informative value.
-We believe this will encourage the community to develop self-supervised representations that are of ``general purpose'' in a broader sense.
+Although the answer is not a resounding ``no'', as only sometimes a single shared appearance model can outperform dedicated methods, we argue that a unified framework is an appealing alternative to task-specific methods.
+The main reason is that it allows us to make the most of the progress made in the representation learning literature at no extra cost.
+With the rapid development of self-supervised learning, and the large amount of computational resources dedicated to it, we believe it is reasonable to expect that, in the future, a general-purpose representation will be able to outperform task-specific methods across the board.
+Until then, UniTrack could still serve as a useful evaluation tool for novel representations, especially considering the lack of correlation with the standard linear-probe approach.
+We believe this will encourage the community to develop self-supervised representations that are of ``general purpose'' in a broader sense. \\\textbf{Broader impact.} Upon reflection, we believe that progress in tracking applications and self-supervised learning is beneficial for society, as it can significantly impact (for instance) the development of autonomous vehicles, which we consider a net positive for society.
+We also recognise that the same technologies could constitute a threat if deployed for surveillance by entities hostile to civil liberties.